Tex Avery: Early life and education

 Avery graduated in 1926 from North Dallas High School.
 A popular catchphrase at his school was "What's up, doc?", which he later used for Bugs Bunny in the 1940s.
-Interested in becoming a newspaper cartoonist, he took a three-month summer course at the Chicago Art Institute but left after a month.
+Interested in becoming a newspaper cartoonist, he took a three-month summer course at the Art Institute of Chicago but left after a month.

 Tex Avery's major inspirations were comedians such as Laurel & Hardy, Charlie Chaplin, Buster Keaton, Harold Lloyd and especially The Marx Brothers; the latter of which was inspiration for Bugs Bunny.
-He was especially inspired by Winsor McCay, Pat Sullivan, Otto Messmer, Max Fleischer and Walt Disney in term of animation field.
+He was especially inspired by Winsor McCay, Pat Sullivan, Otto Messmer, Max Fleischer and Walt Disney in terms of animation field.
 He additionally liked the works of newspaper comic strip artist Virgil Partch, mainly praising for his surrealist gags.

 Animation career

 On January 1, 1928, Avery arrived in Los Angeles.
 He spent the next few months working in menial jobs.
 According to animation historian Michael Barrier, these jobs included working in a warehouse, working on the docks at night, loading fruits and vegetables, and painting cars.
-He began his animation career when hired by the Winkler studio (named after producer Margaret J. Winkler and later known as Screen Gems).
-He was an inker, inking cels for animated short films in the Oswald the Lucky Rabbit series; the character had been created by Walt Disney.
-Avery then moved to a new studio, Universal Cartoon Studios (later known as Walter Lantz Productions).
+He began his animation career when hired by Winkler Pictures as an inker, inking cels for animated short films in the Oswald the Lucky Rabbit series; he was one of numerous new hires, including director Walter Lantz, after creators Walt Disney and Ub Iwerks departed the company.
+After his co-workers, Hugh Harman and Rudolf Ising, proposed taking over the series to Universal Pictures executive Carl Laemmle, Laemmle instead assigned Lantz to operate an in-house animation studio; Avery followed Lantz to the new studio.
 He was again employed as an inker, but moved rapidly up the studio's hierarchy.
 By 1930, Avery had been promoted to the position of animator.

-Avery continued working at the Walter Lantz Studio into the early 1930s.
-He worked on most of the Oswald the Lucky Rabbit cartoons from 1931 to 1935.
-He is shown as "animator" on the original title card credits on the Oswald cartoons.
+Avery continued working at Universal into the early 1930s.
+He worked on most of the Oswald the Lucky Rabbit cartoons from 1931 to 1935 and is credited as an animator.
 He later claimed to have directed two cartoons during this time.